-My father’s name is also William Ramsey, and though he did not know it at the time, his veins are filled with blood of these very warriors.
-He graduated from college in 1966, as the Vietnam War was intensifying.
-While most young men were getting high and chasing girls, William Ramsey was compelled to join the Army.
-At the resulting physical, he was diagnosed with a heart murmur, and he was rejected for service.
+My father’s name is also William Ramsey, and though he did not realize it in the 1960’s, his veins are filled with blood of these very warriors.
+When he graduated from college in 1966, as the Vietnam War was intensifying, his genetic memory expressed itself into his conciousness, and he made a life changing decision.

 Most men would have felt any sense of duty satisfied, but a Ramsey is unlike most men.
-So he went to the Navy office and was rejected there as well.
-My father found a third Recruiter, who was happy to take him, and before the summer was over, he was in boot camp with the United States Marine Corps.
+He subsequently went to the Navy office and was rejected there as well.
+My father found a third recruiter, who saw a devil dog in the making, a man who does not quit.
+Before the summer was over, he was in boot camp, soon he would be a United States Marine.

 William Rawson was older, a “Mustang”, having been prior enlisted.
 He took Nick and my father under his wing, mentoring them and keeping them squared away.
 He was tough as nails, intelligent, and led from the front.
-The men he would soon lead into historic battles loved and respected him.
+The men he would soon lead into historic battles loved and respected him deeply.

 Nick was an all American kid, and an excellent Marine.
 He was in love, and brought his beautiful fiancée to meet my grandfather before he deployed, with assurances the Ramsey family would have a table at the wedding after his tour of duty.

-In the summer of 1967, the three “brothers from another mother” deployed with the First Marine Division, headquartered in Da Nang.
-They were in the northern portion of South Vietnam, near the DMZ, and thus began what my father sarcastically still refers to as “Uncle Sam’s Asian Vacation”.
+In the summer of 1967, the three “brothers from another mother” deployed with the First Marine Division.
+They were assigned to a place called Da Nang, in the northern portion of South Vietnam, near the DMZ, and thus began what my father sarcastically still refers to as “Uncle Sam’s Asian Vacation”.

-Late in the evening on January 30, 1968, a series of attacks began, and exactly 9 years before my birthday of January 31, what was later dubbed “The Tet Offensive” began.
+Late in the evening on January 30, 1968, a series of attacks began, and exactly 9 years before my birthday, what was later dubbed “The Tet Offensive” began.